SC Child Passenger Safety (CPS) | SCDPS Skip to main content

 Free Car Seat Inspection Stations

-South Carolina Department of Health and Environmental Control (DHEC) offers free inspection stations throughout the state.
+South Carolina Department of Public Health (DPH) offers free inspection stations throughout the state.
 Find a location near you by visiting this webpage and selecting the “Get Your Car Seat Checked by a Certified Technician” button at the top of the page.
 To make an appointment, select a location, call the number provided, and request an appointment for a car seat safety check.

 Find the Right Car Seat Calculator